darkmatter91/CALM/README.md

 | `docker-compose logs -f` | View logs |
 | `docker-compose restart` | Restart the application |

+### Docker Dependencies

+The Dockerfile includes all necessary dependencies for running the application:

+- **Basic Requirements**: Python libraries and core dependencies
+- **Geospatial Libraries**: Support for map projections and geographic calculations
+- **OpenCV Dependencies**: Libraries required for computer vision and radar analysis:
+  - `libgl1-mesa-glx`: OpenGL library needed by OpenCV
+  - `libglib2.0-0`, `libsm6`, `libxext6`, `libxrender-dev`: X11/GUI support libraries

+If you encounter the error `ImportError: libGL.so.1: cannot open shared object file`, make sure your Docker build includes the OpenCV dependencies listed above.

 ### Production HTTPS Setup

 For production deployments, follow these steps to use proper SSL certificates: